Mala Powers: Early life

-Powers was born in San Francisco, California, and raised in Los Angeles.
-Her father was a United Press executive, while her mother was a minister.
+Powers was born in San Francisco.
+Her father was a United Press Associations executive, while her mother was a minister.
+In 1940, her family moved to Los Angeles.
+That summer, Powers attended the Max Reinhardt Junior Workshop, where she played her first role in a play before a live audience.
+She continued with her drama lessons, and a year later, aged 10, she auditioned and won a part in the 1942 Little Tough Guys film Tough as They Come.

 Powers later told a reporter, "I've worked in show business since I've been seven."
-Powers attended the Max Reinhardt Junior Workshop, where she played her first role in a play before a live audience.
-She continued with her drama lessons, and a year later, aged 10, she auditioned and won a part in the 1942 Little Tough Guys film Tough as They Come.

 Career

 At the age of 16, Powers began working in radio drama, before becoming a film actress in 1950.
 Her first movie roles were in Outrage and Edge of Doom in 1950.
-That same year, Stanley Kramer signed Powers to star opposite José Ferrer in what may be her most-remembered role, as Roxane in Cyrano de Bergerac.
+The same year, Stanley Kramer signed Powers to star with José Ferrer in what may be her most-remembered role as Roxane in Cyrano de Bergerac.
 She was nominated for a Golden Globe Award for her part in this movie.

 At age 19, while on a USO entertainment tour in Korea in 1951, she contracted a blood disease and nearly died.
 She was treated with chloromycetin, but a severe allergic reaction resulted in the loss of much of her bone marrow.
 Powers barely survived, and her recovery took nearly nine months.

-She began working again in 1952, including the lead in Rose of Cimarron (1952) and co-starring roles in City Beneath the Sea (1953) and City That Never Sleeps (1953), although she was still taking medication.
+She began working again in 1952, including the lead in Rose of Cimarron (1952) and co-starring roles in City Beneath the Sea (1953) and City That Never Sleeps (1953), but she still was taking medication.

-Following her recovery, she appeared in Bengazi (1955) and B-movie westerns, such as Rage at Dawn (1955), The Storm Rider (1957), and Sierra Baron (1958), and science fiction films, among them The Unknown Terror (1957), The Colossus of New York (1958), Flight of the Lost Balloon (1961), and Doomsday Machine (1972).
-She had large roles in Tammy and the Bachelor (1957) and Daddy's Gone A-Hunting (1969).
+Following her recovery, she appeared in Bengazi (1955) and B-movies such as Rage at Dawn (1955), The Storm Rider (1957), and Sierra Baron (1958), and science-fiction films, including The Unknown Terror (1957), The Colossus of New York (1958), Flight of the Lost Balloon (1961), and Doomsday Machine (1972).
+She had larger roles in Tammy and the Bachelor (1957) and Daddy's Gone A-Hunting (1969).
 In 1957, she was cast in Man on the Prowl.